Mohammad-Shoeb-Faizan/form-templates.github.io/README.md

 # Forms Collection

 This repository contains a collection of example forms for demonstration purposes.
-The forms are built using HTML, CSS, and JavaScript.
+The forms are built using HTML and CSS.

 ## Forms Included